Wireless Optical Communication (WOC) Terminal Overview

 4. Follow the instructions on screen.

-Note: to successfully complete the link provisioning, Taara Prism
+Note: to successfully complete the link provisioning, the Taara Prism

 needs to be connected to the internet.